atif727/Assignment-2-level-2/README.md

-# public live link of this server
+# Public live link of this server
 > https://ecommerce-website-by-atif.vercel.app/

 ## This is a server for a shop that sells keyboard